The Future Sound of London

 The Future Sound of London (often abbreviated FSOL) is a British electronic music duo composed of Garry Cobain and Brian Dougans.
 They have been described as a "boundary-pushing" electronic act, covering techno, ambient, house music, trip hop, psychedelia, and dub.

-While keeping an enigmatic image and releasing music under many aliases, the band found commercial success with singles "Papua New Guinea" (1991), "Cascade" (1993), and albums Lifeforms (1994) and Dead Cities (1996).
+While keeping an enigmatic image and releasing music under many aliases, the band found commercial success with singles "Papua New Guinea" (1991) and "Cascade" (1993), and albums Lifeforms (1994), ISDN (1995) and Dead Cities (1996).
 In recent years, the duo has become more candid with their fanbase online.
+Their later work include their series of experimental Environments and Archives albums.

 History

 Formation

-Garry Cobain and Brian Dougans met in the mid-1980s while studying electronics at university in Manchester, England.
+Garry Cobain and Brian Dougans met in the mid-1980s while studying electronics at university in Manchester.
 Dougans had already been making electronic music, working between Glasgow and Manchester, when the pair first began working together in local clubs.
 In 1988, Dougans embarked on a project for a graphic studio Stakker, which resulted with a single "Stakker Humanoid" that reached number 17 in the UK charts, introducing acid house to mainstream audience.
 Cobain contributed to the accompanying album Global.
 In the following years the pair produced music under a variety of aliases, releasing a number of singles and EPs, including "Q" and "Metropolis", later featured on the 1992 compilation Earthbeat.
+They were initially signed to the British sub-label of Passion Music, Jumpin' & Pumpin'.

-In 1992, Cobain and Dougans released their debut, techno-driven album together, Accelerator.
-It was followed by "Papua New Guinea", a single based on a sample from "Dawn of the Iconoclast" by Dead Can Dance, and a bassline from "Radio Babylon" by Meat Beat Manifesto.
-In 1992, after the chart success and several accolades of "Papua New Guinea", Virgin Records signed the band with free rein to experiment.
+In 1991, Cobain and Dougans released their breakthrough single, "Papua New Guinea" on Jumpin' & Pumpin'.
+The song was based upon a sample from "Dawn of the Iconoclast" by Dead Can Dance and a bassline from "Radio Babylon" by Meat Beat Manifesto.
+It enjoyed great success, charting at No. 22 for seven weeks in 1992.
+The single was followed by their debut album, Accelerator, which included "Papua New Guinea" among other new tracks.
+After a few other releases on Jumpin' & Pumpin', they were signed by Virgin Records, with the free rein to experiment.

 In 1993, the duo released an ambient album Tales of Ephidrina, the first under the alias Amorphous Androgynous.
 The focus on texture and mood, while retaining dance beats, was well received.
 The album was released on Quigley, the band's own short-lived offshoot of Virgin.
 The band begun experimenting with radio performance, broadcasting three-hour radio shows to Manchester's Kiss FM from their studio.